AFP Modernization Act

 The Armed Forces of the Philippines (AFP) Modernization Act, officially designated as Republic Act No. 7898, was a Philippine law that was enacted on February 23, 1995, by President Fidel V. Ramos.
 It was aimed to modernize all branches of the Armed Forces of the Philippines (AFP) such as the Philippine Air Force, Philippine Navy, and the Philippine Army.
+The law was amended by Republic Act No. 10349, also known as the Revised AFP Modernization Act, on December 11, 2012.

+History

 The law was intended to last for 15 years with an initial budget of 50 billion pesos for the first five years, but the funding was stopped due to the 1997 Asian financial crisis.
 After the financial crisis, the funding for the AFP modernization was halted and later neglected by successive administrations until the law expired in 2010.